 Won a complete defense jury verdict for AT&T in a one-week whistleblower trial heard in U.S.D.C. for the District of Colorado.
 The case was selected by Law Week Colorado as one of the "Top Defense Verdicts of 2010."
 Stoney v.
 Cingular Wireless LLC, 06-cv-02003, (U.S.D.C.
 District of Colorado).

-Won a jury verdict in Cook County, Illinois on behalf of General Electric in an asbestos "duty-to-warn" case involving power plant land turbines.
+Won a jury verdict in Cook County, Illinois, for General Electric in an asbestos "duty-to-warn" case involving power plant land turbines.
 Mulcahy v.
 Rapid American Corp., No. 08-L-006223 (Circuit Court of Cook County, IL).